zmon1010/kendo-ui-core/docs/knowledge-base/checkbox-selection-select-rows-on-load.md

  </tr>
 </table>

 ## Description

-How can I check checkboxes programmatically using the selectable column in the Kendo UI Grid?
-I would like to have grid loaded with some check boxes checked by default when the grid loads.
+I want to have a Grid with some of its checkboxes checked by default when it loads.
+How can I check checkboxes programmatically by using the selectable column in the Kendo UI Grid?

-## Possible Solution
+## Solution

 To select rows programmatically on load:

 1. In the [`dataBound`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#events-dataBound) event handler, get and save all the rows.
-1. Use the jQuery [`each`](https://api.jquery.com/each/) method to loop through the rows.
+1. Loop through the rows by using the jQuery [`each`](https://api.jquery.com/each/) method.
-1. Use the [`dataItem`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-dataItem) method to get every row data.
+1. Get every row data by using the [`dataItem`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-dataItem) method.
-1. Use the [`select`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-select) method to set the current row as selected.
+1. Set the current row as selected by using the [`select`](http://docs.telerik.com/kendo-ui/api/javascript/ui/grid#methods-select) method.

 ```html
 <div id="example">